hammady/prayer-scheduler/README.md

 All scripts located in `before-hooks.d`/`after-hooks.d` will be executed before/after the prayer Iqama times by a configurable threshold.
 Thresholds are configured in a sepparate CSV file.
+For any common configuration for the hooks, create scripts as necessary in the `hooks-config.d` directory.
+These will be sourced by the application.

-The current hooks set the stream title located in the mounted volume on the host.
+The current hooks send BUTT commands to set the stream title.
-They also switch the mic on (in the before hook) and off (in the after hook).
+They also enable stream signal detection (in the before hook) and disable it (in the after hook).

 ## Build